sercankulcu/sercankulcu.github.io/_thoughts/embracing-the-bitter-and-the-sweet.md

 The emotional label is not the verdict.

-That distinction matters to me because modern advice often treats feeling good as evidence that we are living well.
+That distinction matters to me because a lot of advice treats feeling good as evidence that we are living well.
 Sometimes they coincide.
 Sometimes they do not.

 Epicurus is often simplified into a philosopher of pleasure, but his idea of a good life was more disciplined than constant enjoyment.
 Some pleasures create later pain.
 Some discomforts protect larger forms of peace.